MAIF/otoroshi/manual/next/docs/entities/data-exporters.md

 Data exporters are the way to export alerts, events, and analytics from Otoroshi to external storage and monitoring systems.

-To try them out, you can follow @ref[this tutorial](../how-to-s/export-alerts-using-mailgun.md).
+To try them out, you can follow [this tutorial](../how-to-s/export-alerts-using-mailgun.md).

 ## UI page